avolabs-io/nft-auction/README.md

 ## Unstoppable Auctions

 This repository contains the smart contracts source code for the Unstoppable Auction Protocol.
-The repository uses Hardhat as development enviroment for compilation, testing and deployment tasks.
+The repository uses Hardhat as development environment for compilation, testing and deployment tasks.

 ## How does the Unstoppable Auction functionality work?